Beşiktaş Stadium: First female referee in a final match

-Vodafone Park witnessed the first female referee in a major European men’s football final match when French referee Stéphanie Frappart took charge of the UEFA Super Cup match between Liverpool FC and Chelsea FC on 14 August 2019.
-(In August 2003 Nicole Petignat became the first female referee of a men's football match organized by UEFA; AIK Fotboll (SWE) versus Fylkir (ISL) in the preliminary round of the UEFA Cup.)
+Beşiktaş Stadium witnessed the first female referee in a major European men's football final match when French referee Stéphanie Frappart took charge of the UEFA Super Cup match between Liverpool and Chelsea on 14 August 2019.
+(In August 2003, Nicole Petignat became the first female referee of a men's football match organized by UEFA; AIK Fotboll (SWE) versus Fylkir (ISL) in the preliminary round of the UEFA Cup.)

 Design

-Vodafone Park was designed by the architectural firm DB Architects.
+Beşiktaş Stadium was designed by the architectural firm DB Architects.
 Bünyamin Derman served as the project's architect of record.
 The stadium meets UEFA Category 4 criteria, the strictest in the ranking defined by UEFA regulations for stadium infrastructure.

-Vodafone Park differs from modern stadiums by 3 design goals imposed by the authority and nature of the construction site.
-Thanks to these design goals "the architecture of the stadium reflects history, heritage and prosperity."
+Beşiktaş Stadium differs from modern stadiums by three design goals imposed by the authority and nature of the construction site.
+Thanks to these design goals, "the architecture of the stadium reflects history, heritage and prosperity."